 Unlike many ambulatory care centers, Penn Medicine Radnor is envisioned as one component of a mixed-use development, allowing for shared assets and complementary uses.
 An adjacent hotel and office building will share the site’s outdoor amenities and public transportation options.

-Anticipated to achieve LEED Gold certification, the 4-story facility adheres to Penn Medicine’s commitment to sustainability.
+The LEED Gold, 4-story facility adheres to Penn Medicine’s commitment to sustainability.
 Over 250 new trees were planted and the surrounding landscape includes four rain gardens and native plants designed for all four seasons.
 Water management elements are woven naturally throughout the grounds, where they reduce the environmental impact of run-off and create a welcoming environment for visitors and the larger community, as well as for birds, butterflies and other pollinators.

 Radnor, PA | 250,000 SF